Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 And man, the finish!
 I decided to use a Minwax stain in a dark walnut hue, thinking that it would look so classy.
 Only, I accidentally spilled some on my shoes, and let me tell you, I was stomping around the garage, cursing like a sailor trying to clean those rubber soles.
 But once I applied that stain onto the table, I was smitten!
 The combination of that rich smell with the evening light streaming in created the most calming environment.
 It’s like I was crafting a piece of my heart.

-After a few final coats of that finish—which, mind you, took forever to dry—I finally stood back to admire my mess of a masterpiece.
+After a few final coats of that water-based finish—which, mind you, took forever to dry—I finally stood back to admire my mess of a masterpiece.
 I couldn’t help but feel a bit of pride.
 It wasn’t perfect, but it was mine, with all its little quirks and imperfections, just like me.

 I put it in the living room, and when my partner walked in and said, “Hey, that looks great!”
 I almost exploded with joy.
 That moment, when someone appreciates the work you’ve poured into something, is kind of contagious; you want to share it with everyone.